-Assuming you're fine with the extra workflow, you should still make sure you're not using Subversion to solve a problem that other tools solve better.
+Even assuming that you are okay with the cost/benefit tradeoff afforded by a version control system, you shouldn't choose to use one merely because it can do what you want.
+Consider whether your needs are better addressed by other tools.
 For example, because Subversion replicates data to all the collaborators involved, a common misuse is to treat it as a generic distribution system.
 People will sometimes use Subversion to distribute huge collections of photos, digital music, or software packages.
 The problem is that this sort of data usually isn't changing at all.
 The collection itself grows over time, but the individual files within the collection aren't being changed.
 In this case, using Subversion is "overkill."
 There are simpler tools that efficiently replicate data without the overhead of tracking changes, such as rsync or unison.